|

 Regards and best wishes.

 PS.
-Bye the way, Mr Balmforth organized a day trip to the Festival of
+Bye the way, Mr Balmforth organised a day trip to the Festival of

 Britain in 1951 and I went with my mother and Grandmother.